 95% of all 2017 fatalities that were reported to the NTSB were attributed to road accidents.
 However, accident reconstruction is not feasible in all cases.
 Typically, it is the severe car crashes rather than the minor fender benders that are investigated.

-When researching car accidents, accident reconstructionists try to find out why and how they crashed.
+When conducting an accident investigation, reconstructionists try to find out why and how a car crashed.
 Typically hired by a lawyer, they work in close collaboration with the police.
 Some of the critical factors that are considered while reconstructing an accident are the speed of the car, the weight of the vehicle, the angle of the crash, and the amount of rotation.
 But, is it possible to reconstruct a scene using drone technology accurately?
 And, is data gathered when using drone technology accurate compared to that of 3D laser scanners?

 The Royal Canadian Mounted Police, along with Pix4D, organized an experimental project to gauge the accuracy and effectiveness of drone technology.
 This project involved reproducing a two-car crash.